bigtran/docs.loraserver.io/content/guides/debian-ubuntu.md

 description: Quickstart tutorial on how to install all components on a Debian / Ubuntu system.
 ---

-# Quickstart on Debian or Ubuntu
+# Debian / Ubuntu 快速起步

 This tutorial describes the steps needed to setup the LoRa Server project **including all requirements** on a single machine.
 It has been tested on